Data privacy and human rights

 On Meta/Facebook, you can use the "" feature to review who can see your posts and profile, as well as any third-party apps that have access to your data.
 Carefully review the list of apps and remove any that you don't recognize.

-Google also has a feature, where you can delete previously collected information and stop Google from saving information on things like search activity, location history and voice and audio history in the future.
+Google also has a Privacy Check-up feature, where you can delete previously collected information and stop Google from saving information on things like search activity, location history and voice and audio history in the future.

 Apple